pablodecm/phd_thesis/src/101_chapter_1.md

-Other possible issues, in some cases related with those discussed, have also been raised such as the apparent vacuum meta-stability [cite] or the strong CP problem [cite].
-Some of these issues can be clarified once the higher precision measurements of the SM become available.
+Other possible issues, in some cases related with those discussed, have also been raised such as the apparent vacuum meta-stability [@degrassi2012higgs] or the strong CP problem [@cheng1988strong].
+Some of these issues can be clarified once the higher precision measurements of the SM become available, which are mainly obtained in particle collider experiments.

 ### Possible Extensions {#sec:possible_ext}